jhalterman/expiringmap/README.md

 #### Maximum size

-Expiration can also occur based on the number of entries in the map exceeding the allowed maximum size:
+Expiration can also occur based on the number of entries in the map exceeding the allowed maximum size.
+Once this size has been reached, adding an additional entry will expire the first entry in line for expiration based on the expiration policy.

 ```java
 Map<String, Connection> map = ExpiringMap.builder()